Byers Industrial 0-4-0 Geared Locomotive

 Byers Engines

-project as only about a half dozen were produced (see the
+presumably a diversification project as only about a half dozen were produced

 Cross section detail and parts description of a Byers Vertical Steam